PrefectHQ/ControlFlow/docs/index.md

 ### 🤝 Seamless integration
 ControlFlow is designed to integrate seamlessly with existing Python codebases, treating AI tasks as first-class citizens in the application logic.
 The `Task` class provides a clean interface for defining the inputs, outputs, and requirements of each task, making it easy to incorporate AI capabilities into traditional software workflows.
 This seamless integration allows for a gradual and controlled adoption of AI, reducing the risk and complexity of introducing AI into existing systems.

+Together, these features make ControlFlow a powerful and flexible framework for building AI-powered applications that are transparent, maintainable, and aligned with software engineering best practices.

 ## Key concepts